electronstudio/raylib-python-cffi/README.md

 We distribute a statically linked binary Raylib library, install from Pypi.

-    pip3 install raylib==3.7.0.post1

-If that doesn't work then try:

     pip3 install raylib==3.7.0

 Some platforms that should be available: